jamesleasure/2019SpringIT2750/Labs/Lab6.md

 6. Complete exercise 7.2: Write a function that takes a string as a parameter and returns the number of spaces in the string.
 This function must use a while loop.
 7. Complete exercise 7.3: Write a function that asks the user to enter exam scores one at a time until the word stop is entered.
 When stop is entered, the program should compute the average of the scores.
 6. Complete exercise 7.4: Write a function that takes a string as a parameter and returns True if the string is a palindrome, and False otherwise.
 This function should use a while loop.
 Hint: A palindrome is a word that is spelled the same forward and backward.
-7. When complete, push your Lab4 folder to GitHub.
-Make sure it pushed successfully and then post the URL to your folder in comments sections of the Lab 4 Blackboard assignment.
+7. When complete, push your Lab 6 files to GitHub.
+Make sure it pushed successfully and then post the URL to your folder in comments sections of the Lab 6 Blackboard assignment folder.